UAE-Indonesia: 47 years of cooperation and friendship - www.lokmattimes.com

 UAE-Indonesia: 47 years of cooperation and friendship

-Abu Dhabi [UAE], July 16 (ANI/WAM): The state visit by President Joko Widodo of Indonesia to the UAE today ...
+Abu Dhabi [UAE], July17 (ANI/WAM): The state visit by President Joko Widodo of Indonesia to the UAE today marks ...

-Abu Dhabi [UAE], July 16 (ANI/WAM): The state visit by President Joko Widodo of Indonesia to the UAE today marks a significant milestone in enhancing comprehensive relations between the two countries, crowning a 47-year journey of cooperation and friendship between Abu Dhabi and Jakarta.
+Abu Dhabi [UAE], July17 (ANI/WAM): The state visit by President Joko Widodo of Indonesia to the UAE today marks a significant milestone in enhancing the comprehensive relations between the two countries, crowning a 47-year journey of cooperation and friendship between Abu Dhabi and Jakarta.

 During the visit, both countries are expected to strengthen their partnership, particularly in nuclear energy, investment, financial sectors, and other vital areas.